BirgitRijvers/NanoCLUST-tutorial/Tutorial.md

 rm -rf miniconda3/miniconda.sh
 ```

+You will see some status information about the commands in your terminal, including progress bars.
+Just wait untill everything is finished, this should not take more than a few minutes.
 After executing the previous commands; you need to close the terminal and re-open it.
 This means you have to login again!
 And again, we have to navigate to the right location using: